HISTORIC AMSTERDAM LEAGUE

 b) Senior/Student Membership: Open to full time students under the age of twenty-four (24) and persons fifty-five (55) years of age or older.

 c) Family Membership: Open to all applicants.
-For purposes of this membership “family” shall be defined as the applicant, the applicant’s significant other, and any minor children of the applicant and/or applicant’s significant other until they reach the age of 18.
+For purposes of this membership “family” shall be defined as the applicant, the applicant’s significant other, and any children of the applicant and/or applicant’s significant other until they reach the age of 18.

 d) Lifetime Membership: Open to all applicants.
 A lifetime membership shall remain in effect for the lifetime of the applicant.

 e) Business/Corporate Membership: Open to business organizations (sole proprietorships, partnerships, companies, etc. and corporations)